Code Editor

 One effect per line.
 Lines starting with // are comments.
 Blank lines are ignored.

-Heads-up on where comments persist.
+Note on where comments persist.

 Variable Effects